benjamincharity/CSS-Guidelines/README.md

 in a selector (e.g. `.sidebar h3 span` has three checks, `.content ul p a` has four), the more work the browser has to do.

-Make sure styles aren’t dependent on location where possible, and make sure selectors are nice and short.
+Make sure styles are not dependent on location, and make sure selectors are nice and short.

-Selectors as a whole should be kept short (e.g. one class deep) but the class names themselves should be as long as they need to be.
-A class of `.user-avatar` is far nicer than `.usr-avt`.
+Selectors as a whole should be kept short (e.g. one - two class(es) deep) but the class names themselves should be as long as they need to be.
+A class of `.user-avatar` is much easier to quickly read and comprehend than `.usr-avt`.

 **Remember:** classes are neither semantic or insemantic; they are sensible or insensible!
 Stop stressing about ‘semantic’ class names and pick something